 - Mix the ingredients gently, but don't over-combine.

-- Separate the meat into fourths form it into a patty about the size of your bun. (these won't shrink much if at all)
+- Separate the meat into four pieces and form them into patties about the size of your bun. (these won't shrink much, if at all)

 - Lightly coat the burgers with olive oil before adding them to the hot skillet.